This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Free global shipping

-How We Price Our Ethical Jewelry
+How We Price Our Gold Jewelry

 People are always curious about how jewelry companies price their pieces - how can that tiny little piece be worth $3000?
 I was one of those skeptical people until I founded Common Era, and learned so very much about all the various factors come together to help us price our pieces fairly.